 Other income for the year ended December 31, 2020 was \$3 million, \$6 million lower than the prior year.
-Production for the year ended December 31, 2020 averaged 1,849 barrels of oil equivalent per day compared to 3,129 barrels of oil equivalent per day in 2019.
+Production for the year ended December 31, 2020 averaged 1,849 barrels of oil equivalent per day in 2019.

 The reserves and production are not material to Keyera's business and do not have a material effect on its financial results.